-If you suspect your pet is having an emergency and needs immediate vet care, you must consult our veterinarians before gaining access to your emergency fund.
-All emergencies must be assessed and referred by one of our vets through the Pawp platform.
+If you suspect your pet is having an emergency and needs immediate vet care, you must consult our veterinary professionals before gaining access to your emergency fund.
+All emergencies must be assessed and referred by one of our team members through the Pawp platform.
 You can talk to a vet here.
 A live face-to-face video call or a video recording is mandatory to determine if it is an emergency or not.
-You will not have access to the fund if the pet has been admitted prior to contacting one of our vets for funds.
+You will not have access to the fund if the pet has been admitted prior to contacting one of our veterinary professionals for funds.

-If the vet instructs you to go to a clinic immediately to seek care, they will activate your fund and you'll be emailed instructions on what to do when you arrive at the vet clinic.
+If the our team member instructs you to go to a clinic immediately to seek care, they will activate your fund and you'll be emailed instructions on what to do when you arrive at the vet clinic.
 You can read more here.

 Please see our guide to emergencies below:

-Our vets will determine whether your situation qualifies for the emergency fund based on the conditions stated below.
+Our veterinary professionals will determine whether your situation qualifies for the emergency fund based on the conditions stated below.
 The emergency fund only covers option 1: LIFE-THREATENING EMERGENCY.

 1. LIFE-THREATENING EMERGENCY - Must seek emergency vet care immediately and leave for help now - COVERED